VAZaytsev/qosf/README.md

 It is assumed that
 1. the length of the vector is 2^N_l
-1. all vector components are different and can take values in the range from 0 to 2^N_v The number is called *special* if it's binary representation is either 010101... or 101010...
+1. all vector components are different and can take values in the range from 0 to 2^N_v

+The number is called *special* if its binary representation is either 010101... or 101010...

 # Example
 Let us consider the vector